matthew-brett/docosx/_sources/flat_packages.rst.txt

 * custom welcome, readme, license and conclusion screens;
-* custom system requirement and volume requirement checks with informative error messages using javascript code;
+* custom system requirement and volume requirement checks with informative error messages using Javascript code;
-* ability to customize choices of component packages to install using javascript code.
+* ability to customize choices of component packages to install using Javascript code.

 An XML file named ``Distribution`` specifies these options (see `distribution definition file`_).